Paul I. Terasaki Chair in Surgery at UCLA

 "About 15% of donor livers are never transplanted; they are discarded because of poor quality," says Dr. Kupiec-Weglinski.

-Dr. Kupiec-Weglinski's lab first uses test tubes and small animals to experiment with treatments designed to improve the quality of livers.
+Dr. Kupiec-Weglinski's lab first uses cell culture systems and small animal transplant models to experiment with novel treatment regimens designed to improve the quality of donor livers.
 After these initial tests, the researchers determine if any results or observations might translate to humans.

-Step 1: Researchers determine which treatments might improve liver quality by using test tubes to study cells and interactions—both with and without drugs.
+Step 1: Researchers determine which treatments might improve liver quality by analyzing cellular interactions in well-defined in vitro culture systems—both with and without drugs.

-Step 2: Researchers test the treatments in animal models.
+Step 2: Researchers test the treatments in small (mouse/rat) and large (pig) animal models.

-Step 3: Leveraging findings from the test tubes and animal models, researchers determine if the treatments might improve the quality of human livers by examining biomarkers to see if they are the same in human clinical settings and animal settings.
+Step 3: Leveraging findings from the test tubes and animal settings, researchers determine if the treatments might improve the quality of human livers by examining biomarkers to see if they are the same in human clinical and animal settings.

 Dr. Kupiec-Weglinski says this process helps bridge animal models and the clinical enterprise.
-It elucidates how to improve outcomes and helps researchers determine if drugs used on animals can also be used on humans.
+It elucidates how to improve outcomes and helps researchers determine if drugs used in animals can also be successfully used in humans.

 As ischemia/reperfusion injury (IRI) negatively affects both early and late transplant outcomes, an effective treatment could save lives by increasing the quality of livers available and making livers last longer; an IRI treatment may ward off chronic rejection, which can lead to the loss of organ function and even death.

 Dr. Kupiec-Weglinski's work inspires optimism for other transplantable organs as well, because as he says, "certain mechanisms of tissue damage or rejection are the same regardless of the tissue."
-For example, he's working to translate his findings on livers to the field of composite tissue transplantation.
+For example, he's working to translate his findings on livers to the field of composite tissue transplantation (e.g., limbs and face).
 This would bolster the scientific foundation of a promising young field with nascent procedural precedent.

-As for Dr. Kupiec-Weglinski, he's inspired by how much progress the field has made since he started his career, progress he attributes to collaborations, such as the I3T research theme, that bring together researchers and physicians from different fields.
+As for Dr. Kupiec-Weglinski, he's inspired by how much progress the field has made.
+He attributes this progress to collaborations, such as the I3T research theme, that bring together UCLA-based researchers and physicians from different fields.

-"When I started my career, the liver transplant survival rate was 40% for one year.
+"When I started my career at Harvard in 1979, the one year liver transplant survival rate was less than 40%.
 Now it's 90%—more than double.
-It's very rewarding because more and more humans in need of organs are getting organs," says Dr. Kupiec-Weglinski.
+It's very rewarding because more and more patients are getting life-savings organs," says Dr. Kupiec-Weglinski.